abhay-ajith/Team-404/Meeting_Minutes.md

 Attendees :
 - Abhay (301), Amritha (305), Anjali (307), Sreelakshmi(353)
 Time Allocated: 30 min
-Agenda : Discussion on UseCase diagram and User Stories.
+Agenda : Working on front-end.

 Discussion:
   - We came up with the function needed for the project.
-  - We assigned the work amoung the team.
+  - We assigned the work among the team.

 Status : Completed

 ## 2nd -Meeting

-Date : 13-02-2022
+Date : 25-02-2022
 Time :
 Platform : Discord

-Meeting Created By : Abhay Ajith
+Meeting Created By : SreeLakshmi K
 Type of Meeting : Project Discussion

 Attendees :
 - Abhay (301), Amritha (305), Anjali (307), Sreelakshmi(353)
 Time Allocated: 1hr
-Agenda : Finished doing UseCase diagram, User Stories and ER-diagram.
+Agenda : Finished login page and Admin functionality

 Discussion:
-  - We did our User Story
+  - We completed the login page code.
-  - Them we finished our UseCase Digram
-  - Did the ER - Diagram (Draft)
+  - Then we worked on Admin Functionalities.

 Status : Completed

 ## 3rd - Meeting

-Date : 15-02-2022
+Date : 26-02-2022
 Time :
 Platform : Discord

 Meeting Created By : Abhay Ajith
 Type of Meeting : Project Discussion

 Attendees :
 - Abhay (301), Amritha (305), Anjali (307), Sreelakshmi(353)
 Time Allocated: 15 min
-Agenda : Finalization and creation of presentation.
+Agenda : Included the work so far into the ppt.

 Discussion:
   - We finished the assigned works and made it to a ppt and added it to github